wonjae-lee-2/fusion-etl/README.md

 ### Password change

-When you change the password, don't forget to update .env as well as github secrets.
+When you change the password, don't forget to update .env, azure profile and token as well as github secrets.